MarkBind/markbind/docs/devGuide/githubActions/markbindAction.md

 <div class="lead">

-A GitHub Action that builds and deploys your MarkBind site.
+A GitHub Action that builds and deploys a MarkBind site.
 It helps users to streamline their workflow by:
 * Making it easier to deploy without having to write their own actions from scratch
 * Making the workflows consistent and up to date with any changes specific to MarkBind